WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Non Private Coin Isolation](/NonPrivateCoinIsolation.png "Non Private Coin Isolation")

-### Do coinjoin transactions signal RBF?

-No.
-Coinjoin transactions do not signal RBF.

 ### Why do my coins occasionally get banned from participating in coinjoin?

 A coinjoin consists of multiple users registering inputs (coins) and blinded outputs.